JJTR-Arcy/Ramos_Jared_ShoppingCartActivity/README.md

 April 29, Wednesday - 11:42pm | Repairing the first part of the activity
 - My hands are on the keyboard!
 I will repair and rebuild the entirety of pt 1 with the comments and criticisms in mind! >:]

+May 1, 12:39am | Part 1 is nearly done!
+- Part one is nearly done!
+- Added the array logic and the DisplayProducts Logic